JorisZonowatnik/agrometeoR/README.md

 This command will also automatically install all the required R packages needed to make this package work (these are specified in the [DESCRIPTION](./DESCRIPTION) file of the package) into your project packrat private library.

-7. Add your AGROMET API key.
+#### Add your AGROMET API key.

+This API key is required to get data from the PAMESEB database.
 At the root of your project folder, create a `.Renviron` file and paste the following line :

 `AGROMET_API_V1_KEY = <YOUR_TOKEN>`